boostorg/redis/README.md

    server-side pushes (required only if the app expects server pushes).

-Each of the operations above can be performed without regards to the other as they are independent from each other.
-Let us see with more detail each point above.
+Each of the operations above can be performed without regards to the others as they are independent from each other.
+Below we will cover the points above with more detail.

 #### Connect

 In general, applications will connect to a Redis server and hang around for as long as possible, until the connection is lost for some reason.
-When that happens, simple setups will want to wait for a short period of time and try to connect again.
+When that happens, simple setups will want to wait for a short period of time and try to reconnect.
 The code snippet below shows how this can be achieved with a coroutine (see echo_server.cpp)

 ```cpp